crazybber/rustlings-starter/README.md

 # rust-starter

-a rust starter,learning by example, based on rustlings.
++ a rust starter,learning by example, based on rustlings
++ all test had been finished and passed
++ do your exercise,think then check out this repo, not only copy which means nothing

 ## instructions